kezabrenda/Quote-app/README.md

 # Quote

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+### Author

+Brenda UMUTONIWASE KEZA

+## Description

+It is a web application that has a few quotes and users can upload theirs too as well as vote on for or against any quote on there.

 ## Development server